 Jeff was inducted into the Ultimate Canada Hall of Fame in 2014.

 Krista Willoughby.
 When Krista signed up for a BC Disc Sports Society sponsored clinic led by Hall of Famers Adam Berson and Mike Kaweski to introduce the sport of Ultimate to Lord Byng High School in 1990, little did she know it would be life changing event.
-But before long there she was, being named MVP of the first Vancouver High School Championships, and along with her classmates, forming the Funky Chickens, which was the first high school team to join the VUL, in 1991.
+But before long there she was, being named MVP of the first Vancouver High School Championships, and along with her classmates, forming the Funky Chickens, who in 1991 became the first high school team to join the VU.
 Krista has always loved to run, which served her well as the Funky Chickens were all too often without female subs, sometimes causing her to play entire games without a break.

 Krista continued to play much ultimate over the next fifteen but in 2006 suffered a hemorrhagic stroke that left her with mobility and visual impairments.
 You might think that would be the end of her association with ultimate, but as soon as she could she was back out on the field, no longer a star but still having as much fun as anyone.The stroke also inspired the indomitable Krista to pick up her off-field efforts, and before long she became ubiquitous as a volunteer at just about every ultimate related event in Vancouver.
 Year after year she won the VUL Volunteer of the Year award, with the capper being when she received the Laurel Stroppa Atwood Spirit Award from the VUL in 2009.

 Others finally got a chance to win the Volunteer of the Year award when Krista’s husband got a job in Kamloops requiring them to move there a few years ago, but she still remains a part of the spirit in the VUL.
-Finally, she’s the only known VUL member with a tattoo of our logo – that’s a lifetime of dedication!
+And of course she’s the only known VUL member with a tattoo of our logo – that’s a lifetime of dedication!

-Now ask them if they’ve seen Spud mime throwing a flick and saying “Elbow.
-Forearm, WRIST!!”
+Now ask them if they’ve know Spud, then say “Elbow.
+Forearm, WRIST while imitating him by miming throwing a flick. !!”
 The room will now be full of smiling people remembering the guy who taught them how to throw.

 Mike played his first game in 1987 with the Prince George Hedonists while working on BC Rail with Paul Madill.
-On his return to Vancouver, Fi Campbell convinced him that ultimate was the game for him.
-Shortly after, he was recruited to play for the Sallies.
+On his return to Vancouver, Fi Campbell convinced him that ultimate was the game for him, recruiting him to play for the Sallies.
 He knew immediately that he had found a home away from home, even a surrogate family.
 You can hear the warmth in his voice when you ask him about the people he has met over the years through ultimate.
 You'll often hear Spud say "Other than choosing my family, playing in the VUL was my next best decision".